-If you are looking to develop and enhance your nursing knowledge into new and more specialised areas to ultimately take on more challenging nursing roles, the Master of Nursing (Advanced Practice) could be the program for you.
+If you are looking to develop and enhance your advanced nursing knowledge into new and more specialised areas to ultimately take on more challenging nursing roles, the Master of Nursing (Advanced Practice) could be the program for you.

-With the opportunity to specialise your study and strengthen your existing capabilities, the program draws on both clinical theory and practical application delivered by experts in their fields.
+With the opportunity to specialise your study and strengthen your existing capabilities, the program draws on both clinical theory and practical application delivered by clinical experts in their fields.

 The University of Newcastle’s program focuses on core specialty fields including: